 Tevi is a mobile video game for natural awareness inspired by the Eden Project.
 It is being created by the MetaMakers Institute of Falmouth University’s Games Academy in partnership with the Eden Project.
 As a part of MetaMakers Institute research project, it uses interactive evolutionary computation to simulate a garden.
 The video game Tevi is also an experiment on using video games for natural heritage valorisation.

-Tevi is available on the stores!
+Tevi is available on most mobile marketplaces!

 Download it here: